kubernetes-sigs/gateway-api/site-src/v1alpha2/api-types/referencegrant.md

 ReferenceGrant support is a "CORE" conformance level requirement for cross-namespace references that originate from the following objects:

+- Gateway
 - HTTPRoute
 - TLSRoute
 - TCPRoute
 - UDPRoute

-That is, all implementations MUST use this flow for any cross namespace references in any of the core xRoute types, except as noted in the Exceptions section above.
+That is, all implementations MUST use this flow for any cross namespace references in the Gateway and any of the core xRoute types, except as noted in the Exceptions section above.

 Other "ImplementationSpecific" objects and references MUST also use this flow for cross-namespace references, except as noted in the Exceptions section above.